- When can puppies have their first bath?

 - How often should you bathe a puppy?

 - What you will need for your puppy’s first bath

-- 5. Soak the puppy in warm water
+- 5. Slowly soak your puppy’s coat in warm water

 - 6. Prepare the shampoo